Special Announcement Regarding the IAF Application Portal: Read Here

 A great way to ease the financial burden of returning to school is by applying for scholarships.
 There are many programs out there to help you pay for your higher education, allowing you to keep more money in your pocket to support your family and other financial needs.

-IAF offers three awesome scholarship and award programs for high school seniors, adult learners, and military students.
-If you fall into one of these categories, be sure to apply before the December 31 deadline!
+If you fall into one of these categories, be sure to apply through our website!
 Each year, thousands of students are awarded scholarships for career college and vocational training through these programs.
-They have the option to attend one of approximately 250 participating career school campuses.

 As stressful as thinking about your finances can be, there is good news!
-There can be a big difference between the way of life for someone with a minimum wage job and someone with entry-level skills in a thriving field, including health care, information technology, and business.
+There’s still a big difference between the way of life for someone with a minimum wage job and someone with entry-level skills in a thriving field like health care, information technology, or business.
 With your degree or certification, you can earn a higher salary than you would have without additional education.
-According to the U.S. Bureau of Labor Statistics (BLS), the average American with a high school diploma earns $692 per week, which comes out to $33,216 a year.
-Compare that with $494 per week for those without their diploma!
-But with an associate degree, the average weekly salary rises to $819.
-And with a bachelor’s degree, the average weekly income rises to $1,156 per week.
+According to the U.S. Bureau of Labor Statistics (BLS), the average American with a high school diploma earns $930 per week, which comes out to $48,360 a year.
+Compare that with $738 per week for those without their diploma!
+But with an associate degree, the average weekly salary rises to $1,099, and with a bachelor’s degree, the average weekly income rises to $1,534 per week — more than double the income of people without a high school diploma.